bookmarkmemo/privacy-policy/TERMS.md

 ### 5. Devices, transfers, refunds
 - Device limit: see store listing / product page (currently **2**).
-- Moving to a new device may require activating with your License Key within that limit (and Lemon Squeezy’s rules for deactivating instances, if any).
+- Moving to a new device may require activating with your License Key within that limit (and Polar’s rules for deactivating instances, if any).
-- Refunds follow Lemon Squeezy / seller policy.
+- Refunds follow Polar / seller policy.

 ### 6. Your responsibilities
 - Export backups regularly if your memos/images matter; uninstalling clears local extension data.